-City University of Seattle offers a state-approved Endorsement in Reading for teachers who want to add an area of endorsement to their Washington State teaching certificate.
-The program includes instruction and internships teaching literacy and reading skills to children in preschool through grade 12.
-It can be added to our Bachelor of Arts in Education: Elementary Education program for students working toward their first residency certificate.
-The six courses in this program will help you develop strong teaching skills in the following areas:
+City University of Seattle offers a state-approved Endorsement in Reading for teachers who want to add to their Washington State teaching certificate.
+The program includes instruction and an internship teaching literacy and reading skills to children in preschool through grade 12.

 - fostering language acquisition

 - Internship: Candidates typically complete the internship portion in their current workplace.
 CityU faculty members who are experienced reading specialists will offer guidance and oversee your practicum.

 - Career advancement: Additional endorsements can translate into more options and opportunities for advancement.
 The reading endorsement will prepare you to offer instruction in the area of literacy, which will affect all other content areas throughout a child’s education.

 When you finish the endorsement, you will be ready to pass the Washington Educator Skills Test (WEST-E ®) and will be considered highly qualified to teach reading in a classroom setting or become a reading specialist.